 The first step in restoring an old pan involves evaluating the integrity of the pan and asking yourself: “Is it worth saving?”
 For some, like Theisen, the answer goes beyond the pan’s collectibility, or even serviceability; nostalgia also plays a part.
 “I’m taking pans that are sometimes over 100 years old and giving them new life,” she said.
 “Sometimes I feel like I’m helping preserve a part of American history.”

-Evaluate the pan’s condition.
 There are five common problems with vintage cast-iron cookware: crud, rust, cracks, pits and warpage.
-If you’re on the hunt for serviceable pan, and care little about its collectibility, some issues are less pronounced.
+If you’re on the hunt for a serviceable pan and care little about its collectibility, some issues are less pronounced.
 Hairline cracks, for example, still hold liquid and do not necessarily render a pan unusable.
 But long neglected pans can reach a point of no return, so tread with caution if purchasing one without knowledge of its origin.

-Address the rust.
 Assuming the rust is not “really, really bad,” place the pan in a bucket and cover with a solution of equal parts water and white vinegar.
-“It’s important to check it every 30 minutes,” Theisen said.
+“It’s important to check it every 30 minutes,” Theisen says.
 “If it’s in there too long, the acidity of the vinegar will start eating away at the iron.”
 Use a fresh stainless steel scouring pad to scrub away the remaining rust.
 The pan will be bare, and dark gray instead of black.

-Season the pan.
 Preheat your oven to 450 degrees Fahrenheit.
 Turn the oven off and place the dry pan in the oven for one hour.
-Take it out and rest until cool enough to handle with an oven mitt.
+Take it out and let it rest until cool enough to handle with an oven mitt.
 Use a rag or paper towel to spread Crisco shortening around the surface of the pan, handle and all.
 Wipe clean, making sure to remove all the liquid.
-“You don’t want it to look wet,” Theisen said.
-“You might not think there’s oil on the surface but there is.
+“You don’t want it to look wet,” Theisen says.
+“You might not think there’s oil on the surface, but there is.
 If you have too much oil it’s going to smoke to holy hell.”
 Heat your oven to 500 degrees and bake the skillet, upside down, for another hour.
-“This polymerizes the oil and bonds it to the cast-iron surface,” Theisen added.
+“This polymerizes the oil and bonds it to the cast-iron surface,” Theisen adds.
 “It gives you a hard, non-stick layer to cook on.”